zxcvbnius/slate/source/index.md

 }
 ```

-Use this commands to list chatrooms that the current user is currently joined.
+Diuit provides convenient and flexible features for users to communicate with each other.
+It can be real-time one-on-one or group messaging, on-line forum, or review system that we see in modern Internet services.
+The concept “Chat Room” means the ongoing conversation that a user is currently involving.
+Diuit API allows you to list and create chat room for users and let your users join or leave a chat room.

 ### Socket.IO

-Emit the "chats/list" message to server, with no params, and server will respond with
+Emit the “chats/list” message to server, with no params, and server will respond with

 <aside class="note"><br/>
 {<br/>